 To seal the moisture into my coils, I use a lightweight gel.
 Even though it's designed for bi-racial curlies, my go-to is Miss Jessie's Multicultural Curls because it has a light hold and helps hair maintain moisture.
 I’ve also discovered that gels are a great styling tool for wash and gos.

-When I want a fluffy yet powerful looking Afro, I very gently separate curls in each sectioned part of my hair using a wide tooth comb.
+When I want a fluffy yet powerful-looking Afro, I very gently separate curls in each sectioned part of my hair using a wide-toothed comb.
 Once every section has separated curls, I shape my hair using an Afro pick and pat it into my desired shape.
 Since there is such a thing as over-picking your Afro, I only wear this style for special occasions and events.